MACN1981/SimpleBlue_WyamBlogTheme/README.md

 Because, as noted before, this theme was done according to my preferences, which may not be the same as the rest of the people, and is not specially customizable.
 Also, the **Tag descriptions** feature relies in a custom config.wyam file, which cannot be included in the Nuget package.
 In my opinion, it is not a good candidate to Nuget package in its current form.

 That said, if you think it should be available in Nuget, by all means, fork the project and do it.

-## Why are issues deactivated?

-Because the time I have for side projects is limited.
-I will make changes and fix things from time to time, and I will review any pull request as soon as possible, but that's the extent of the work I will able to put on this repository.